AdnaneX/smaterial/README.md

     - Fix max-height max-width to something which works automatically.
 This applies to several components where these properties are animated
     - Add Material Design animations
     - Fix positions of `<header>`, `<main>`, `<aside>` to be more compatible with for example WordPress (`<aside>` goes over `<header>`, `<main>` slides up under `<header>`)
-    - Add support for IE and FireFox
+    - Add broader support for IE and FireFox
     - Future
 		- Add SMaterial CDN package
 		- Add meteor js package